losparviero/vell/README.md

 1. Vercel deployable (WIP) and self hostable.
 2. Persistent and encrypted Redis for secret store.
 3. Fetch secrets with APIs (WIP).
-4. Assign secrets to projects (WIP).
+4. Assign secrets to projects.

 <br>